One dead after truck explodes at Michigan air show

 The identity of the deceased has not be disclosed.

-The Independent has reached out to local first respondenrs for comment.
+The Independent has reached out to local first responders for comment.

+A representative for the air show said the truck exploded when it passed by the pyrotechnics.

+"He was doing his show and going down the runway," spokesperson Suze Gusching told USA Today.
+"He passed by the explosion, and his truck had exploded."

 The show has been postponed due to the explosion.